Czechs: Historical figures

 The last five Přemyslids were kings: Ottokar I of Bohemia, Wenceslaus I of Bohemia, Ottokar II of Bohemia, Wenceslaus II of Bohemia and Wenceslaus III of Bohemia.
 The most successful and influential of all Czech kings was Charles IV, who also became the Holy Roman Emperor.
 The Luxembourg dynasty represents the heights of Czech (Bohemian) statehood territorial and influence as well as advancement in many areas of human endeavors.

 Many people are considered national heroes and cultural icons, many national stories concern their lives.
 Jan Hus was a religious reformist from the 15th century and spiritual father of the Hussite Movement.
 Jan Žižka and Prokop the Great were leaders of hussite army, George of Poděbrady was a hussite king.
 Albrecht von Wallenstein was a notable military leader during the Thirty Years' War.
 The teacher of nations Jan Amos Komenský is also considered a notable figure in Czech history.
 Joseph Radetzky von Radetz was an Austrian general staff during the later period of the Napoleonic Wars.
 Josef Jungmann is often credited for expanding the modern Czech language, and preventing its extinction.
-The most famous Czech historian was František Palacký, often called "father of nation".
+The most famous Czech historian was František Palacký, often-called "father of nation".

 Modern politicians

 One of the most notable figures are founders of Czechoslovakia, modern state of independence of Czech and Slovak nations, Presidents Tomáš Garrigue Masaryk and Edvard Beneš, who was also leader of exile government in World War II.
 Ludvík Svoboda was a head of the Czechoslovak military units on the Eastern Front during the World War II (later president of Czechoslovakia).
 The key figures of the Communist regime were Klement Gottwald, Antonín Zápotocký, Antonín Novotný (and Slovak Gustáv Husák), the most famous victims of this regime were Milada Horáková and Rudolf Slánský.
 Jan Palach committed self-immolation as a political protest against the end of the Prague Spring resulting from the 1968 invasion of Czechoslovakia by the Warsaw Pact armies.

 Another notable politician after the fall of the communist regime is Václav Havel, last President of Czechoslovakia and first President of the Czech Republic.
-The current first directly elected president is Miloš Zeman.
+The first directly elected president is Miloš Zeman.

-The Czech Republic has had multiple Prime Ministers the first of which was latter Presidents Václav Klaus and Miloš Zeman.
-Another Prime Ministers of the Czech Republic were conservative politicians such as Mirek Topolánek, Petr Nečas and social democratic such as Vladimír Špidla, Jiří Paroubek, Bohuslav Sobotka.
+The Czech Republic has had multiple Prime Ministers, the first of which were future presidents Václav Klaus and Miloš Zeman.
+Other Prime Ministers of the Czech Republic were conservative politicians, such as Mirek Topolánek, Petr Nečas, and social democratic such as Vladimír Špidla, Jiří Paroubek, Bohuslav Sobotka.

-Diplomat Madeleine Albright is of Czech origin and fluent in Czech.
+Diplomat Madeleine Albright was of Czech origin and spoke Czech.
 Other well-known Czech diplomats were Jan Masaryk or Jiří Dienstbier.